jeremydub/dot15d4/docs/driver/driver-design.md

   - hardware-optimized packet encryption, decryption and signing,
   - hardware-optimized packet filtering (PAN, addressing, etc.),
   - MAC/PHY header and information element mangling - e.g. to inject timing-sensitive data on-the-fly (e.g. timestamps to synchronize TSCH networks or specify CSL anchor points)
-- **R02.02** Drivers SHALL support at least the following tasks: Radio Off (low-power state), RX (including RX idle), TX (including TX idle).
-Drivers MAY support the following additional features: Send ACK in the RX task, Wait for ACK in the TX task.
+- **R02.02** Drivers SHALL support at least the following tasks: Radio Off (low-power state), Rx (including rx idle), Tx (including tx idle).
+Drivers MAY support the following additional features: Send ACK in the rx task, Wait for ACK in the tx task.
 - **R02.05** The model SHALL provide default software implementations and polyfills for all generic and non-mandatory driver features to ease initial driver development.
 - **R02.03** The model SHALL provide hooks or configuration to selectively and optionally replace arbitrary generic software features by driver- or vendor-specific implementations that take advantage of proprietary hardware optimizations to improve performance and standard compliance .
 - **R02.04** Drivers SHALL be fully functional without providing optimized transitions between pairs of tasks.
 Drivers MAY individually optimize a transition between any pair of tasks taking full advantage of hardware optimizations (e.g. execution shortcuts, peripheral interconnect, event subsystems, CPU-less integration with other peripherals like clocks or timers, etc.).